 We may inadvertently only see potential in certain types of people.
 We look out and only see those who match our preconceived ideas about who best does certain things.
 Many examples could be given:

-♦ Those who place high value on formal education may fail to consider that someone lacking in education could nonetheless have keen insight, and be a great asset on a church committee.
+♦ Those who place high value on formal education may fail to consider that someone lacking in education could nonetheless have keen insight and be a great asset on a church committee.
+(Or reverse this!
+Some people are suspicious of advanced education.)

 ♦ Male leaders can fail to see gifted and qualified women in their midst – or try to plug them into a ministry that does not fit them – but fits their preconceived ideas about women.